 This type of cataract progresses slowly and can lead to greater impairment of distance vision, although close-up vision may improve.
 In its early stages, nuclear cataracts can result in hardening of the lens.
 As it progresses further, yellowing and browning of the lens occurs, causing hue discrimination, in particular with the blue end of the visual spectrum.

-Nuclear cataracts is the most common form of cataracts.
+Nuclear cataracts are the most common form of cataracts.

 Cortical cataracts refer to cloudy areas of the lens cortex.
-Changes in water content of the lens fiber creates clefts, or fissures.
+Changes in the water content of the lens fiber create clefts or fissures.
 Fissures can change the way in which light enters the eye, causing it to become scattered, so vision becomes blurry, glared, contrasted, and depth perception becomes impaired.